PrefectHQ/prefect/docs/faq.md

 Prefect does not have any additional requirements besides those installed by `pip install --pre prefect`.
 The entire system, including the UI and services, can be run in a single process via `prefect server start` and does not require Docker.

 Prefect Cloud users do not need to worry about the Prefect database.
 Prefect Cloud uses PostgreSQL on GCP behind the scenes.
-To use PostgreSQL with a self-hosted Prefect server, users must provide the [connection string][prefect.settings.PREFECT_ORION_DATABASE_CONNECTION_URL] for a running database via the `PREFECT_ORION_DATABASE_CONNECTION_URL` environment variable.
+To use PostgreSQL with a self-hosted Prefect server, users must provide the [connection string][prefect.settings.PREFECT_API_DATABASE_CONNECTION_URL] for a running database via the `PREFECT_API_DATABASE_CONNECTION_URL` environment variable.

 ### What databases does Prefect support?